Vatngard/hello-world/README.md

 # hello-world
 Tutorium

-I am EPICNESS.
+This is Epicness.
 Call me Vatn.